Networking and support

 The NHSF mentoring programme has been set up to enable the Forum to offer support to emerging professionals in heritage science and conservation research.

-We are offering students and early-career professionals (ECPs) in the UK an opportunity to develop their career pathway, research direction, or understanding of the funding landscape for research through conversations with established professionals in the field.
+We offer students and early-career professionals (ECPs) in the UK an opportunity to develop their career pathway, research direction, or understanding of the funding landscape for research through conversations with established professionals in the field.

 The mentors offer their time voluntarily and we ask them to work with a mentee for three one-hour sessions generally over a 6-month period.
 This will give the mentee an opportunity to gain insight and advice on certain work and related issues, but also a taste of the benefits and possibilities of mentoring, and how it might be of use to them in future.